10p-freddo/fruitstrap/README.md

 npm install -g ios-deploy
 ```

-To install from source:
+To build from source:

 ```
-make install prefix=/usr/local
+xcodebuild
 ```

-This will install ios-deploy in the `bin` folder of `/usr/local`, i.e. `/usr/local/bin`
+This will build `ios-deploy` into the `build/Release` folder.

 ### OS X 10.11 El Capitan